Skip to main content

 Attached vs freestanding — how to decide

-Attached structures shade the back of the house and let you walk from interior to exterior under continuous cover — great for indoor-outdoor flow.
-They require flashing into your existing roof or fascia, usually need a permit, and can affect your roof warranty.
-Freestanding structures place where the sun and view want them (typically 8–16 ft off the house), protect your roof warranty, and read as a destination in the yard.
-AE leans freestanding for new builds and attached for narrow lots where every foot matters.
+Attached structures shade the back of the house and let you walk from interior to exterior under continuous cover.
+They typically require flashing into your existing roof or fascia and can affect your roof warranty.
+Freestanding structures place where the sun and view want them, preserve the existing roof, and read as a destination in the yard.
+The right choice depends on lot dimensions, sun path, HOA rules, and how the space will be used.
+Considering a solid-roof structure?
+Review how AE approaches ramada installation in Phoenix.

 Integration with kitchens, fire features, and pool decks

-• Outdoor kitchen under a ramada — needs ventilation above the grill and 10+ ft ceiling over the cook zone
+• Outdoor kitchen under a ramada — plan for ventilation above the grill and adequate ceiling height over the cook zone

 • Fire feature near a louvered pergola — ensure clearances to the louver assembly per manufacturer spec

-• Pool ramada — design with chlorine-resistant fasteners and finishes; aluminum and stainless preferred
+• Pool ramada — design with chlorine-resistant fasteners and finishes

 • TV wall — position out of direct afternoon sun even with shade above